stimmenet/snet_tmpl_basic/README/src/setup.md

 There are two git repositories for using the new workflow.
 One is a complete TYPO3 Template Extension based on the established `snet_tmpl_basic` and as such, is a git branch of said extension.
 Type

-> `git clone git@biergit.intern.stimme.net:snet_tmpl_basic.git -b baseline_v2`
+> `git clone git@biergit.intern.stimme.net:snet_tmpl_basic.git`

 to clone a copy of the extension branch to the given folder.
-The other option is for creating pure HTML and CSS without any CMS specific files and configurations.
-Type

-> `YET TO COME`

-to clone this repository.
-The following instructions work for either repositories.

 Now, navigate inside the repository you just cloned and call